Updated 2025-02-12

 Required IAM Policy

-To use Oracle Cloud Infrastructure, you must be granted security access in a policy by an administrator.
+To use Oracle Cloud Infrastructure, an administrator must be a member of a group granted security access in a policy by a tenancy administrator.
 This access is required whether you're using the Console or the REST API with an SDK, CLI, or other tool.
-If you get a message that you don’t have permission or are unauthorized, verify with your administrator what type of access you have and which compartment to work in.
+If you get a message that you don't have permission or are unauthorized, verify with the tenancy administrator what type of access you have and which compartment your access works in.

 If you're a member of the Administrators group, you already have the required access to set up transit routing.
-Otherwise, you need access to the Networking service, and you need the ability to launch instances.
+Otherwise, you need access to the Networking service, and you need the ability to create instances.
 See IAM Policies for Networking.

 Setting Up VCN Transit Routing in the Console